LOGOS

 Context

 This project started from a larger cultural problem.
-Many Gen Z men are growing up in online environments where isolation, emotional suppression, and identity confusion are increasingly common.
-At the same time, harmful online communities often succeed because they offer structure, certainty, belonging, and language that feels more culturally legible than traditional wellness support.
+Many Gen Z men are growing up in online environments where isolation, emotional suppression, and identity confusion are common.
+At the same time, harmful online communities often succeed because they offer something traditional support systems do not always provide: structure, certainty, belonging, status, and language that feels familiar.

 Core persona capturing the lifestyle, emotional state, and digital environment shaping the problem space.